Looking for some actually helpful Epcot tips and secrets? We took our time to create this guide and it’s full of some of our best stuff!

 Monsieur Paul can be found up the stairs above Les Chefs de France and is only open for dinner service.
 It has beautifully decorated walls and tables and offers delicacies such as beef tenderloin, sea bass and escargot.

-The menu changes often, but the level of service and high-quality selections are always magnifique.
-It’s perfect for celebrating a special occasion, especially when paired with a dining package to an Epcot concert or show at the America Gardens Theatre.
+The prix-fixe menu changes often, but the level of service and high-quality selections are always magnifique.
+It’s perfect for celebrating a special occasion, especially when paired with a dining package to an Epcot concert or show at the American Gardens Theatre.

 #24.
 Spot Painted Characters in the World Showcase

 This is a relatively new experience that many guests still don’t know about.
-Within the last year, Epcot introduced small paintings of different supporting characters from Disney movies on the walls around the World Showcase.
+Recently, Epcot introduced small paintings of different supporting characters from Disney movies on the walls around the World Showcase.
+They usually pop up or change during the Festival of the Arts during the early months of the year.

 It’s done in an “I Spy” sort of way, where you have to be fairly attentive to your surroundings and the details on the walls.